 BIMSTEC is comprised of seven countries: Bangladesh, India, Myanmar, Sri Lanka, Thailand, Nepal, and Bhutan.
 In February 2004, the FTA Framework Agreement was entered into by all member countries except Bangladesh, and in June of the same year it was signed again, with Bangladesh included.
-So far, 19 rounds of negotiation have been held on tariff reduction, custom cooperation, trade in services, and investment.
-At the 19th round of negotiations, implementation of tariff reduction among participating countries was decided.
-Negotiations regarding trade in service and investment have been continued.
+So far, 21 rounds of negotiation have been held on tariff reduction, custom cooperation, trade in services and investment.
+At the 21st round of negotiations held on 18 and 19 November, 2018, substantial progress towards concluding the drafts on goods tariff agreement, customs cooperation agreement and dispute resolution agreement, was made.
+Also, at the negotiations, progress was also made on investment, service and trade facilitation agreements.